 There are plenty of online tools that you can use for researching your keywords.
 There is the Google Keyword Planner, the Ubersuggest Keyword Tool, or the ahrefs Keyword Explorer.

 Now that you have your keywords, it is time to start creating quality content.
 Commit to this step of the automotive digital marketing strategy by creating long form content that is value rich.
 None of your posts should be less than 500 words.
 It’s really better to aim for 1,000 or more words.
 Use headers, lists, bullet points, and other formatting tools to break up the content and make it easier to read or scan through.

 Once you have your content, it is time to start sharing and promoting it.
 Share your completed blog posts on social media, through email, or any other platform.
 Ask employees, friends, and family members to check out your posts and share them.
 This generates more traffic and exposure to your content efforts.

 Don’t forget to include internal links in your content.
-This helps keep people on your website by directing them to your other content, product pages, and guides.
-This internal linking structure also helps spread out your SEO guide throughout your website.
+This helps keep people on your website by directing them to your other product and landing pages.
+This internal linking structure also helps spread out your dealership SEO efforts throughout your website.
 If you have a blog post that takes off and generates a lot of backlinks, this SEO strength filters to the other pages on your website.

 Step 5: Check Out Your Competitors

 The final step of creating your automotive SEO strategy is to check out your competition.
 There are online tools that let you sneak a peek at what their websites are doing.
 This includes how many backlinks the website has, the keywords the website ranks for, and the posts on the blog.
 This helps you find out what your competitors are doing well and where they could improve.
 If you find a weak point in their strategy, you can focus your efforts on that opportunity.
 Another strategy is to identify what your competitor does well, and then do it better.

 Create Your Automotive SEO Strategy